TeKrop/overfast-api/README.md

 ### Refresh-Ahead cache system

-In order to reduce the number of requests to Blizzard that API users can make, a Refresh-Ahead cache system has been implemented.
+To minimize requests to Blizzard servers, an innovative Refresh-Ahead cache system has been deployed.

-When a user requests its player career page, it will be slow for the first call (2-3s in total), as it's retrieving data from Blizzard.
-Then, the computed data will be stored in the Parser Cache (which will be refreshed in background), and the final data will be stored in API Cache (only created when a user makes a request).
+Upon the initial request for a player's career page, there may be a slight delay (approximately 2-3 seconds) as data is fetched from Blizzard.
+Following this, the computed data is cached in the Parser Cache, which is subsequently refreshed in the background before expiration.
+Additionally, the final data is stored in the API Cache, which is generated only upon user requests.

-Thanks to this system, user requests on the same career page will be very fast for all the next times.
+This approach ensures that subsequent requests for the same career page are exceptionally swift, significantly enhancing user experience.

 ## 🐍 Architecture
-You can run the project in several ways, though I would advise the first one for better user experience.
+You have multiple options for running the project, but for an optimal user experience, I recommend the first method.

 ### App (uvicorn) + Redis server (caching) + nginx
 ```mermaid